-The certificate is granted by the WE&M program, and the certificate courses listed count as electives toward the Civil Engineering - Master of Science (MS) degree or the Engineering Management - Master of Engineering (ME) degree.
+Upon completion of the three core courses and an additional elective, students are granted a certificate by the WE&M program, from the University of Colorado, Department of Civil Environmental and Architectural Engineering.
+The certificate courses count towards the Civil Engineering - Master of Science (MS) degree or the Engineering Management - Master of Engineering (ME) degree.

 Distance Education Option

 Students can take individual courses toward a master's degree or graduate certificate through distance education (online).
 For more information, connect with the individual graduate program directly.

 The certificate consists of three required courses plus one elective course, for a total of 12 credit hours.

 |CVEN 5574||Water Utility Management: Current Issues and Future Challenges||3|

 |CVEN 5584||Water Profession: Leadership and Management||3|

 |Civil Engineering Systems (Engineering Economics and System Design)|